wagiminator/MCU-Templates/STM32G0xx/template/tools/readme.md

 - Disconnect your board from all power supplies, pull BOOT0 pin to VCC (or press and hold the BOOT button if your board has one), then connect the board to your USB port.
 The BOOT button can be released now.
 - Connect your USB-to-serial converter to your USB port.
 Pull BOOT0 pin to VCC, then pull nRST shortly to GND (or press and hold the BOOT button, then press and release the RESET button and then release the BOOT button, if your board has them).

-On STM32G03x/04x microcontrollers, the BOOT0 pin is initially disabled.
+On STM32C and STM32G microcontrollers, the BOOT0 pin is initially disabled.
 When the chip is brand new or the main flash memory is erased, this isn't an issue as the embedded bootloader automatically kicks in.
 By using the stm32isp tool, the BOOT0 pin will be activated for subsequent use.
 However, if the chip has been previously programmed using a different software tool, the bootloader might not be accessible through the BOOT0 pin anymore.
 In such cases, the nBOOT_SEL bit in the User Option Bytes must be cleared (set to 0) using an SWD programmer like ST-Link and the appropriate software.

 ## Usage
 ```